MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-overview.md

 ---
-title: Overview of the prospect to quote end-to-end business process flow
+title: Prospect to quote end-to-end business process flow overview
 description: Learn about the prospect to quote end-to-end business process with a flow diagram and learn about the relationship with other processes in Dynamics 365 solutions. ms.date: 10/24/2023 ms.topic: conceptual